ABHINAV-S-RAO/Precision_Guitar_Tuner_/README.md

 ## **Future Improvements**

 - Add DMA-based ADC sampling
 - Implement auto-gain / signal detection
-- Show real-time frequency bar or needle
+- Show real-time frequency bar or needle or waveform on the LCD
+- Implementing Distorion in Digital Guitar Processing
 - Support for other instruments

 ---